rjramos70/rjramos70/README.md

 I am a person who always likes to be learning new technologies, despite more experience with backend, I am currently studying React, improving my knowledge with Spring, Spring Boot, JPA, and at the same time studying more in detail MongoDB.

-In my free time I like to walk with my wife, ride a bike, watch a good movie, travel and always study reading a book or text.
+In my free time I like to enjoy my family, I love to travel with my wife, ride a bike, watch a good movie, travel and always study reading a book or text.

 #### Current Personal Projects